/ May 6

 Point break

-A point break is a wave that breaks from a point and then usually into some kind of bay or beach break.
-This can be a point where the shoreline juts or extends out into the sea, or it can be an underwater rock or reef formation as well.
+A point break is a wave that breaks from a point, usually into some bay or beach break.
+This can be a point where the shoreline juts or extends out into the sea, or it can also be an underwater rock or reef formation.
 Point breaks can create very long, reliable waves that always peel in the same direction off the point.
-They are very steady in that they break in the same place and the conditions that create a point break do not change very much.
-Point breaks also create some of the longest rides in surfing but since they usually only have one take off point and travel in one direction, you may have to get in line and wait your turn to catch a wave.
+They are very steady because they break in the same place, and the conditions that create a point break do not change much.
+Point breaks also produce some of the longest rides in surfing, but since they usually only have one take-off point and travel in one direction, you may have to get in line and wait your turn to catch a wave.

 Some famous point break waves are Jeffery’s Bay, South Africa, and Chicama in Peru.